PieterjanRobbe/GaussianRandomFields.jl/docs/src/tutorial.md

 ### An L-shape

-For meshes with a large number of points, an Gaussian random field constructed using `Cholesky()` or `Spectral()` can be expensive.
+For meshes with a large number of points, a Gaussian random field constructed using `Cholesky()` or `Spectral()` can be expensive.
 As an alternative, `KarhunenLoeve(n)` uses a bounding box approach that surrounds the Finite Element mesh.

 ```julia
 nodes, elements = Lshape()